-dtsiPBC has a discrete time semantics, and time delays in the tangible states are geometrically distributed, unlike the classical SPAs with continuous time semantics and exponentially distributed activity delays.
+dtsiPBC has a discrete time semantics, and residence time in the tangible states is geometrically distributed, unlike the classical SPAs with continuous time semantics and exponentially distributed activity delays.
 As a consequence, the semantics of dtsiPBC is the step one in contrast to the interleaving semantics of the classical SPAs.
-The performance is investigated via the underlying semi-Markov chains (SMCs) and (reduced) DTMCs extracted from the labeled probabilistic transition systems associated with expressions of dtsiPBC.
-In the classical SPAs, continuous time Markov chains (CTMCs) are usually used for performance evaluation.
-In [26], a denotational semantics of PEPA has been proposed via PEPA nets that are high-level CTSPNs with coloured tokens (coloured CTSPNs), from which the underlying CTMCs can be retrieved.
-In [9, 6], a denotational semantics of EMPA based on GSPNs has been defined, from which one can also extract the underlying SMCs and CTMCs (when both immediate and timed transitions are present) or discrete time Markov chains (DTMCs) (but when there are only immediate transitions). dtsiPBC has a denotational semantics in terms of LDTSIPNs from which the underlying SMCs and embedded DTMCs (EDTMCs) can be derived.
+The performance is investigated via the underlying SMCs and (reduced) DTMCs extracted from the labeled probabilistic transition systems associated with expressions of dtsiPBC.
+In the classical SPAs, CTMCs are usually used for performance evaluation.
+In [37], a denotational semantics of PEPA has been proposed via PEPA nets that are high-level CTSPNs with coloured tokens (coloured CTSPNs), from which the underlying CTMCs can be retrieved.
+In [13, 9], a denotational semantics of EMPA based on GSPNs has been defined, from which one can also extract the underlying SMCs and CTMCs (when both immediate and timed transitions are present) or DTMCs (but when there are only immediate transitions). dtsiPBC has a denotational semantics in terms of LDTSIPNs from which the underlying SMCs and (reduced) DTMCs can be derived.